Jack-Gledhill/circle-icons/README.md

 ## Accessing the icons online

-Like the original repo, this one hosts all of the files via GitHub Pages, so that people can access them via URLs rather than having to download them and store them in their project manually.
+Like the original repo, this one hosts all the files via GitHub Pages, so that people can access them via URLs rather than having to download them and store them in their project manually.

-The icons can be accessed at [jack-gledhill.github.io/circle-icons](https://jack-gledhill.github.io/circle-icons).
+The icons can be accessed at [circle-icons.jackgledhill.com](https://circle-icons.jackgledhill.com).

 ## Running the script